Formulated on November 20, 2015

 2. Members of the Board of Directors and term of directors

-The number of directors is nine (no more than 15 as the Articles of Incorporation stipulate) and three directors (one third of the total members of the Board of Directors) are independent outside directors.
+The number of directors will be 12 (no more than 15 as the Articles of Incorporation stipulate) and four directors (one third of the total members of the Board of Directors) are independent outside directors.
 The term of directors who are not members of the Audit and Supervisory Committee is until the closing of the general meeting of shareholders concerning the last business year ending within one year after their assumption of office, while the term of directors who are members of the Audit and Supervisory Committee is until the closing of the general meeting of shareholders concerning the last business year ending within two years after their assumption of office.

 Diversity in experience, insight and ability are among the factors that are considered in nominating members of the Board of Directors.